dekoza/mtgpl/MH1.rst

 :mtgtip:`Enduring Sliver<https://img.scryfall.com/cards/border_crop/front/6/e/6ed0f6a5-ed40-44fc-a5e1-3f8bb968d1d9.jpg?1559214593|https://scryfall.com/card/mh1/6/enduring-sliver?utm_source=api>`
    Outlast |mana_2| (|mana_2|, |tap|: Put a +1/+1 counter on this creature.
 Outlast only as a sorcery.)

-   Other sliver creatures you control have outlast |mana_2|.
+   Other Sliver creatures you control have outlast |mana_2|.

 :mtgtip:`Ephemerate<https://img.scryfall.com/cards/border_crop/front/2/d/2da5f3f8-5eef-498f-ba2c-2f3fbc3745aa.jpg?1559217700|https://scryfall.com/card/mh1/7/ephemerate?utm_source=api>`
    Exile target creature you control, then return it to the battlefield under its owner's control.

-   Rebound (If you cast this spell from your hand, exile it as it resolves. at the beginning of your next upkeep, you may cast this card from exile without paying its mana cost.)
+   Rebound (If you cast this spell from your hand, exile it as it resolves.
+At the beginning of your next upkeep, you may cast this card from exile without paying its mana cost.)

 :mtgtip:`Face of Divinity<https://img.scryfall.com/cards/border_crop/front/1/4/14167f33-00e2-41f9-b545-b476562881c6.jpg?1559299806|https://scryfall.com/card/mh1/8/face-of-divinity?utm_source=api>`